 - Ingredients: Orzo, artichokes, sun-dried tomatoes, spinach, pine nuts, balsamic dressing.

-Directions: Cook orzo according to package directions and let it cool.
-In a large bowl, combine the cooked orzo, chopped artichokes, sliced sun-dried tomatoes, fresh spinach, and toasted pine nuts.
-Drizzle with balsamic dressing and toss well.
+Directions: Prepare orzo as instructions say, then cool it.
+In a bowl, combine orzo with chopped artichokes, sun-dried tomatoes, fresh spinach and toasted pine nuts.
+Drizzle balsamic dressing and toss.

 Pesto Orzo Salad

-- Ingredients: Orzo, fresh basil pesto, cherry tomatoes, mozzarella balls.
+- Ingredients: Orzo, basil pesto, cherry tomatoes, mozzarella balls.

-Directions: Cook orzo and allow it to cool.
-In a mixing bowl, combine the cooled orzo, basil pesto, halved cherry tomatoes, and mozzarella balls.
-Toss until well combined and serve.
+Directions: Cook orzo, cool it, then mix in pesto, halved cherry tomatoes and mozzarella balls.
+Toss until coated and serve.

 Hearty Orzo Entrees